moltin/ruby-sdk/README.md

 ###### Filtering

-To [filter your results](https://moltin.api-docs.io/v2/using-the-api/filtering) when calling resources which support it (e.g. /v2/products).
+Results can be filtered according to the [specifications from the docs](https://moltin.api-docs.io/v2/using-the-api/filtering).

+__Note that not all resources can be filtered.
+Refer to the docs for the up-to-date list of supported resources (e.g. `/v2/products`).__

-A simple filter to get all products which are in stock may look like this:
+A simple filter to get all products currently in stock will look like this:

 ```
 moltin.products.filter({